 1. Understand what’s really involved in working in your chosen role or occupation.
 It helps to have a basic understanding of the day-to-day tasks required for the roles you are interested in.
 You could do this a number of ways, by:

-- researching the occupation
+- Researching the role

-- speaking to a careers adviser or
+- Speaking to a careers adviser or

-- doing work experience.
+- Doing work experience.

 Take a note of the types of tasks that are involved in doing this job.
 Then consider how much time is spent on each task and the types of people you would interact with.
 Also think about how the work environment and conditions might suit you.

 2. Find out if you would need any formal qualifications, licences or professional accreditations to work in this field.